Kevded/ember-project/README.md

+# Fichiers sources pour l'article [Présentation de Ember.JS](https://www.supinfo.com/articles/single/3515-presentation-emberjs)

 # Ember-project

-##Fichiers sources pour l'article présentation EmberJS

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.